lorin/devstack-vm/README.md

 This project was inspired by Brian Waldon's [vagrant_devstack][1] repository.

 It sets up a virtual machine suitable for running devstack.
-It's configured for Ubuntu 12.04 (precise) to run the stable/grizzly branch.
+It's configured for Ubuntu 13.04 (raring) to run the master branch.

 ## Prereqs